My Approach – Therapy for Anxiety, Life Transitions, Grief & Relationship Challenges

 Through a compassionate and strengths-based approach, I help you build clarity, develop coping strategies and create more balance and resilience—so you can feel better now AND handle future challenges with greater confidence.

+This is where therapy begins to feel different—not just something you understand, but something you experience.
 My focus is always to meet you where you are, with compassion and curiosity, while helping you move towards meaningful change.

 Who I Work With